 It was so lovely to have the sun shining on Friday morning.
 For some reason, the sun with a side of singing birds makes me feel like everything in the world is good.
 I often go outside with my coffee in the morning just to meditate and listen to the birds.
 You should try it.
 I had two slices of cinnamon raisin bread with honey and cinnamon and two eggs.
 The perfect weather called for a coffee and dog walk.

 It’s crazy to think that we move in 30 days.
 I feel like it was just yesterday that I was telling you all the news about the new house.
 This week they are going to finish doing the upstairs floors, exterior, painting, staining, and tiles.
 Yesterday, Kyle and I made it official and purchased our new couches.
 I cannot WAIT to see them in the house.
-We went back and fourth between a few brands, and decided to go with our gut and get the ones we kept going back to.
+We went back and forth between a few brands and decided to go with our gut and get the ones we kept going back to.

 One of my favorite parts about our lot is that it sits up high from the road.
 It’s going to be fun sitting on the porch with coffee too because the sunrises and sunsets in this neighborhood look unreal.